sarathcrajeevan/ai-zoology-drug-dev/3_tags/Enzyme.md

 A complete catalytically active enzyme together with its bound coenzyme and metal ion are called holoenzyme

 protein of such enzyme are called the apoenzyme or apoprotein

+### classification

+sometimes enzymes have two or more names  to limit

+## How enzyme work